 - Thou art my Son, this day have I begotten thee [PSALM 2:7].

 - And as concerning that he raised him up from the dead, now no more to return to corruption....

-This psalm was not written as a prophecy foretelling the birth of Yeshua, but rather it was concerning a king, no doubt David, who had been christened by GOD as HIS king and son.
+This psalm was not written as a prophecy foretelling the birth of Yeshua, but rather it was concerning a king, perhaps Solomon, who had been christened by GOD as HIS king and son.
 In that culture, any king believed to be enthroned by GOD was also considered to be HIS son.
-The purpose of the psalm itself was to caution the other rulers against conspiring against this newly anointed king (verse 2), for if they did not heed the warning, then David would surely dash them to pieces as a potter's vessel (verse 9).
+The purpose of the psalm itself was to caution the other rulers against conspiring against this newly anointed king (verse 2), for if they did not heed the warning, then the anointed king would surely dash them to pieces as a potter's vessel (verse 9).

 Paul's use of the psalm, as well as the later quotations of it in the Christian Scriptures (see also HEBREWS 1:5; 5:5), suggested that when Yeshua was raised from the dead, that proved Him to be GOD's King and Son, only in a different light than Him being GOD's only begotten Son.
 Yeshua was not just GOD's only begotten Son when Mary was impregnated by the Holy Spirit, but He was also the first born Son of GOD; the first born from the dead.

 Thus, Yeshua was the only literal child of GOD, but He was also the first born from the dead, suggesting that others were to follow and likewise be resurrected.

 A different Greek word, also translated as the first begotten (prototokos) was used by John in REVELATION and makes the same point about Yeshua being the first born from the dead, the first to be resurrected.